Inca Quarry Trek 4 Days – Sacred Valley Route

 • 01 warm/winter jacket.

-• Thermals: wool socks, gloves, scarf, and woolen hat for cold nights.
+• Thermals: wool socks, gloves, a scarf, and a woolen hat for cold nights.

 • Iron tablets and pills for altitude sickness.